 Inform, Inspire, and Equip.

-Many people have either been told or read that fibromyalgia isn't real, or it is just all in their heads.
+Many people have either been told or read that fibromyalgia isn't real or that it is just all in their heads.
 This misunderstanding, unfortunately, causes harm and is a disservice to those suffering.
 If you are one of the estimated 10 million people in the United States who are suffering from fibromyalgia, then you know it is real.
 If you don't have FM, you will, at a minimum, gain a deeper understanding of what you or your loved one is experiencing.
-If you do have FM, you will feel validated for what you have had to endure.
-You also will receive actionable steps you can take to thrive, not just survive with FM and its related disorders.
+If you do have FM, you will feel validated for what you are enduring.
+You will also receive actionable steps to thrive, not just survive with FM and its related problems.
 You will also learn practical and realistic strategies for conquering your fibromyalgia.